greatfire/SwiftyCurl/README.md

 [`curl_global_init`](https://curl.se/libcurl/c/curl_global_init.html) on constructions and [`curl_global_cleanup`](https://curl.se/libcurl/c/curl_global_cleanup.html) on destruction.

-These calls might interfere, if you repeatedly create and destoy `SwiftyCurl` objects.
+These calls might interfere, if you repeatedly create and destroy `SwiftyCurl` objects.

 Do it like this: